 Go visit the bank manager or mortgage broker, and do yourself an honest household budget.
 Just because they will loan you the money doesn't automatically mean you can afford it for the long haul.

 TAX - Check the IRD to see if you need to pay tax.
 There will be varying advice depending on whether the house you are buying is a rental investment, a holiday home or for your self to live in.

 LIFE & LOSS OF INCOME INSURANCE - It is likely you are going to need other insurance as well, for instance, loss of income, life, contents or otherwise.
 Insurance can help you cover any mortgage payments if you are unable to work.

 Buying Your First Home

-The NZ Government helps you to buy your first home starting with your Kiwi Saver First Home Withdrawal, A Kiwi Saver HomeStart Grant, a Welcome Home Loan and help to buy a house owned by Housing NZ.
+The NZ Government helps you to buy your first home starting with your Kiwi Saver First Home Withdrawal, A Kiwi Saver HomeStart Grant, a First Home Loan (previously know as a Welcome Home Loan) and help to buy a house owned by Housing NZ.
 If you're Maori, you can apply for money to buy, build or relocate a home onto ancestral land.

 Buying a KiwiBuild Home

 For many first home buyers, the goal post has shifted in recent years and there is a lot of concern about whether people can even get onto the property ladder.
 But with the recent Government announcement of Buying a KiwiBuild home, you might want to register your interest.

 Kiwi Saver Contributions and the KiwiSaver HomeStart Grant

 If you buy an existing home, you can get $1000 for each year you’ve paid into the scheme up to $5000 for five years.